Associate Professor of Education, Director of Secondary Education

 Middle School Curriculum and Instruction

-Includes both campus and field study of learning environments, classroom management, and instructional methods that meet the needs of diverse student populations particularly as they pertain to 5th – 8th grades.
+How do schools transform students?
+How do they incite curiosity or anesthetize potential learners?
+Why does the performance of diverse and poor students drop precipitously in the middle grades?
+How do teachers create and sustain a strong culture of learning, wonder, and achievement?
+How might teaches enlist local resources into their curriculum?
+This class includes both campus and field study of learning environments, classroom management, and instructional methods that meet the needs of diverse student populations, particularly as they pertain to 5th – 8th grades.
 Class sessions emphasize lesson planning, classroom management, multicultural teaching, instructional strategies, and school reform.

-An intensive three-week seminar immediately following student teaching.
-Uses licensure portfolio as a frame and also focuses on: educational philosophy, classroom management and discipline, evaluation, integration of faith and teaching.
+It focuses on educational philosophy, classroom management and discipline, evaluation, integration of faith and teaching.
 Includes student projects and presentations, group work, variety of approaches to individual reflection on teaching, and preparation of the licensure and interview portfolio.

 Lectures & Presentations